RunOpenCode/sax/README.markdown

 - `onElementEnd`: executed when parser stumbled upon closed already opened XML tag.
 - `onDocumentEnd`: executed when parsing of XML document is done.
 - `onParseError`: executed when parsing error is triggered.
-- `onResult`: executed at very end of parsing process where you can execute provided callable and provide callee with parsing results.
-Form and API of result callable is up to you and your needs.
+- `getResult`: executed at very end of parsing process where you should provide a invoker with parsing results.

 **Important notes**